Trackunit/developer-hub/sdk-docs/publish-app/iris-app-publish.md

 > 📘 Nice to know
 >
-> Before publishing an Iris App SDK, Trackunit must first approve the app.
+> After publishing an Iris App SDK, Trackunit must first approve the app before it will be visible in the marketplace.

-First, you will need to create an Iris App SDK and Extension.
+This guide assumes you've completed the [getting started](./getting-started) guide.

-1. Open a Terminal or Command window and enter the build command (nx run [name-of-your-app]:build) to build your Iris App SDK.
+1. Open a Terminal or Command window and enter the build command (`nx run [name-of-your-app]:build`) to build your Iris App SDK.
 Use your app name instead of [name-of-your-app] within the command line.

 ```
 nx run [name-of-your-app]:build